clarive/clarive-docs/en/cmd/cla-config.markdown

         cla <command> -h for command options

 `cla config-show`: this command shows all configuration parameters defined in the following configuration files:

 - `clarive.yml`.
 - `global.yml`.

-File defined in option `--env` passed as argument in the command call with yml extension, or file `$CLARIVE_ENV` with yml extension.
+File defined in option `-c` passed as argument in the command call with yml extension, or file `$CLARIVE_ENV` with yml extension.

 With the option `--key <parameter>`, the output shows only the parameters defined in <parameter> field.

 `cla config-opts`: this command shows: